 - In market risk, there are differences in the measurement of concentration and correlation risk as, in contrast to the methodology used in the standard formula, the internal model includes not just the impact of issuer concentration but also effects relating to the correlation of economic and geographic factors. - In the standard formula, interest rate risk arises exclusively from changes in the level of the risk-free interest rate term structure, whereas changes in interest rate volatility are not explicitly taken into account.
 In the internal model, on the other hand, the level of interest rates and interest rate volatility are correlated. - In the standard formula, property risk is calibrated on the basis of data records for Great Britain.
-This leads to different stress levels compared to the internal model. - The standard formula does not take geographical diversification into account for non-proportional reinsurance.
-However, this aspect is included in the internal model. - There is also a systematic difference when applying the dynamic volatility adjustment in the internal model. - The standard formula quantifies operational risk using factors that must be applied to the premium and reserve volume, and does not permit a differentiated analysis using sub-categories for operational risk.
+This leads to different stress levels compared to the internal model. - There is also a systematic difference when applying the dynamic volatility adjustment in the internal model. - The standard formula quantifies operational risk using factors that must be applied to the premium and reserve volume, and does not permit a differentiated analysis using sub-categories for operational risk.
 In particular, the standard formula also does not permit any diversification between operational risk and other risk categories or within operational risk, for example between individual companies.